claire-west/Cotton/README.md

 **null** values may be expressed with a bare exclamation mark (`!`).
 In an object defined by a key set, the symbol can be omitted and two (or more) consecutive commas (`,,`) implicitly results in a null value for that position.

 **Objects** are sets of key-value pairs surrounded by curly braces (`{` and `}`).
 The pairs may be comma-separated, but this is only mandatory for numbers, booleans, and null values to distinguish them from the start of the following key.
-The opening brace may be prefixed by a key set identifier, in which case the contents of the braces are an ordered, comma-separated list of values matching the order of keys in the key set.
+The opening brace may be prefixed by a key set identifier, in which case the contents of the braces are a comma-separated list of values matching the order of keys in the key set.

 **Arrays** are lists of values surrounded by square brackets (`[` and `]`).
 If the opening bracket is prefixed by a key set identifier, the array is assumed to be a uniform list of objects matching that structure.